PierreSenellart/provsql/doc/source/user/probabilities.rst

      - Best when (query / provenance circuit)
    * - ``independent``
      - exact
-     - Read-once lineage (self-join-free / hierarchical CQs, each input tuple used at most once) and certified d-D circuits (from the safe-query, reachability and joint-width compilers).
+     - Read-once provenance (self-join-free / hierarchical CQs, each input tuple used at most once) and certified d-D circuits (from the safe-query, reachability and joint-width compilers).
 Linear time.
    * - ``inversion-free``